MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -Usage
-!!!
-Exchange Server 2010

-The Usage parameter specifies the default permission groups and authentication methods assigned to the Receive connector.
-The valid values for the Usage parameter are as follows: Client, Custom, Internal, Internet, and Partner.

-If you specify a value for the Usage parameter, you can't use any of the following parameters:

-- Client

-- Internal

-- Internet

-- Partner

-- Custom

-A value for the Bindings parameter is required if you specify any of the following values for the Usage parameter:

-- Internet

-- Partner

-- Custom

-A value for the RemoteIPRanges parameter is required if you specify any of the following values for the Usage parameter:

-- Client

-- Internal

-- Partner

-- Custom

-If you don't specify a value for a required parameter, the command ends unsuccessfully.
-This command won't prompt you for the missing required parameters.

-For more information about Receive connector usage types, permission groups, and authentication methods, see Understanding Receive Connectors.

-!!!
-Exchange Server 2013

-The Usage parameter specifies the default permission groups and authentication methods assigned to the Receive connector.
-The valid values for the Usage parameter are as follows: Client, Custom, Internal, Internet, and Partner.

-If you specify a value for the Usage parameter, you can't use any of the following parameters:

-- Client

-- Internal

-- Internet

-- Partner

-- Custom

-A value for the Bindings parameter is required if you specify any of the following values for the Usage parameter:

-- Internet

-- Partner

-- Custom

-A value for the RemoteIPRanges parameter is required if you specify any of the following values for the Usage parameter:

-- Client

-- Internal

-- Partner

-- Custom

-If you don't specify a value for a required parameter, the command ends unsuccessfully.
-This command won't prompt you for the missing required parameters.

-For more information about Receive connector usage types, permission groups, and authentication methods, see Receive connectors.

-!!!
-Exchange Server 2016

 The Usage parameter specifies the default permission groups and authentication methods that are assigned to the Receive connector.
 Valid values are:

 - Client